zackmdavis/Category_War/algorithms_of_deception.md

     return output
 ```

-It instead induces Audience to output a very different (and rather boring) distribution).
+It instead induces Audience to output a very different (and rather boring) distribution.
 It doesn't even matter how the $X_i$ turned up; the result will always be the same:

 ```
 >>> audience(reporter_1([x() for _ in range(100000)]))